Romance! As the name suggests we all love to have more of it in our lives. We all love in our lives, so we love to watch romance in Cinema too.

-Adapted into a full-fledged screenplay by Chinmay & a huge ensemble cast directed by Sanjay Jadhav who was also known as a Cinematographer.
+It was adapted into a full-fledged screenplay by Chinmay, and a huge ensemble cast was directed by Sanjay Jadhav, who was also known as a Cinematographer.

-Revolving around a youngster boy Shreyas who is shifted to Pune & has started studying in SP college.
+Revolving around a youngster boy, Shreyas, who has shifted to Pune & has started studying in SP college.

 Set in the 70’s it gives the feel of Hindi cinema of that time.

-Initially, this movie is about friendship & camaraderie, and rivalry.
+Initially, this movie is about friendship, camaraderie, and rivalry.
 But moreover, it later becomes a love triangle.
-Shreyas loves Shirin and Meenu loves Shreyas but Shirin is gonna marry some other guy.
+Shreyas loves Shirin, and Meenu loves Shreyas, but Shirin is going to marry some other guy.